 On March 26, 2018, the Board of Directors of the Company (the "Board") approved a Stock Repurchase Plan (the "2018 Repurchase Plan").
 Pursuant to the 2018 Repurchase Plan, the Company could purchase up to 500,000 shares of its Class A Common Stock from time to time, subject to certain limitations imposed by Rule 10b-18 of the Securities Exchange Act of 1934.
 The 2018 Repurchase Plan was terminated on September 16, 2021.
 During the period beginning January 1, 2021 through September 16, 2021, the Company repurchased a total of 1,195 shares under the 2018 Repurchase Plan at an aggregate cost of approximately \$2,298, including commissions and fees, for a weighted average price of \$1.92 per share.
 From the inception of the 2018 Repurchase Plan through its termination, the Company repurchased a total of 71,598 shares at an aggregate cost of approximately \$169,243, including commissions and fees, for a weighted average price of \$2.36 per share.

 On September 16, 2021, the Board authorized a share repurchase plan pursuant to Rule 10b5-1 of the Securities Exchange Act of 1934 (the "2021 Repurchase Plan").
 Pursuant to the 2021 Repurchase Plan, the Company may purchase shares of its Class A Common Stock from time to time for an aggregate purchase price not to exceed \$2.5 million.
 Share repurchases may be executed through various means, including, without limitation, open market transactions.
 The 2021 Repurchase Plan does not obligate the Company to purchase any shares, and it expires on September 16, 2023.
 The authorization for the 2021 Repurchase Plan may be terminated, increased or decreased by the Company's Board of Directors in its discretion at any time.
-During the year ended December 31, 2021, the Company repurchased a total of 92,287 shares at an aggregate cost of approximately \$192,905, including commissions and fees, for a weighted average price of \$2.09 per share under the 2021 repurchase Plan.
-Subsequent to December 31, 2021, and through March 10, 2022, the Company repurchased a total of 170,422 shares at an aggregate cost of approximately \$343,732, including commissions and fees, for a weighted average price of \$2.02 per share.
+During the year ended December 31, 2022, the Company repurchased a total of 682,306 shares at an aggregate cost of approximately \$1.1 million, including commissions and fees, for a weighted average price of \$1.54 per share under the 2021 repurchase Plan.
+During the year ended December 31, 2021, the Company repurchased a total of 92,287 shares at an aggregate cost of approximately \$0.2 million, including commissions and fees, for a weighted average price of \$2.09 per share under the 2021 repurchase Plan.